jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 	    public $modelClass = 'app\models\Loinc';
 	}

 Do the same thing for your LOINC panel model (repeat the above, but replace `Loinc` with `LoincPanel`).
+So you should now have added two files to the controllers directory: `LoincController.php` and `LoincPanelController.php`.

-This tiny file (along with the RESTFUL URL rule we applied earlier) gives you basically all the functionality of a RESTFUL API with minimal code.
+This tiny file (along with the RESTful URL rule we applied earlier) gives you basically all the functionality of a RESTful API with minimal code.

 * Customize the controller to change default actions ** (i.e. pagination / sorting)